visgl/deck.gl/docs/api-reference/extensions/data-filter-extension.md

 ### Filter precision

 By default, both the filter values and the filter range are uploaded to the GPU as 32-bit floats.
 When using very large filter values, most commonly Epoch timestamps, 32-bit float representation could lead to an error margin of >1 minute.
 Enabling 64-bit precision by setting `fp64: true` would allow the filter range to be evaluated more accurately.
-However, 64-bit support requires one extra attribute slot, edging closer to the WebGL limit of 16 attributes.
+However, 64-bit support requires one extra attribute slot, which increases the risk of exceeding the hardware limit on vertex attributes.
 Depending on the layer that the `DataFilterExtension` is used with, it may interfere with the layer's ability to use other extensions.

 If this becomes an issue, an alternative technique is to transform each filter value by subtracting a fixed "origin" value, thus making the numbers smaller: